How to Rent Out Your Home While Working Abroad

 - ApartmentList, offers free listings in the United States.

-- Zillow is often used by real estate agents, but you can advertise a home for rent manually for free.
-There also is an upgraded service, Premier Agent, but that is more geared for professionals.
+- Zillow is often used by real estate agents, but you can advertise a home for rent manually, and it's free.

-- ApartmentFinder offers free listings in the United Sates.
+- ApartmentFinder also offers free listings in the United Sates.

-- Sublet.com offers free listings for every time of rental housing (sublets, apartments, houses, vacation rentals) around the world.
+- Sublet.com offers free listings for every type of rental housing (sublets, apartments, houses, vacation rentals) across the globe.

 How to Collect Rent